If you are an avid gamer, you may know the value of having a mic during an online match.

-Now, if you still hear echo sound from your mic using Xbox one, then follow the below steps to solve your query on ‘how to stop mic from echoing in Xbox’:
+Now, if you still hear an echo sound from your mic using Xbox One, then follow the below steps to solve your query on ‘how to stop the mic from echoing in Xbox’:

 - To open the guide, press the Xbox button on your controller.